MayTheCutie/rotPred/README.md

-# New Rotation Period measurements for Kepler stars using Deep Learning
+# Rotation Period measurements for Kepler, K2, TESS, and Gaia stars using Deep Learning

-by
+By May Flesher & Rowan Combs

-Hagai Perets,
+Based on the research from
-Ilay Kamai,
+Hagai Perets & Ilay Kamai

-official implementation of
+unofficial implementation of
 > "Accurate and Robust Stellar Rotation Periods catalog for 82771 Kepler stars using deep learning"
 >
 > [![arXiv](https://img.shields.io/badge/arXiv-2407.06858-b31b1b.svg)](https://arxiv.org/abs/2407.06858) (accepted to AJ)